View Document Text

 both return and risk, but occasionally also uses short-term trading and margin transactions.

-ODIJ managed portfolios, and Plan investment options ODIJ recommends, consist primarily of
+ODIJ-managed portfolios, and Plan investment options ODIJ recommends, consist primarily of

-passive mutual funds or exchange-traded funds (ETFs).
-The risks of these broad market indices
+passive mutual funds or ETFs.
+The risks of these broad market indices correlate with the risks of

-correlate with the risks of the global equity and bond markets.
+the global equity and bond markets.

 Funds are selected based upon their costs, tax implications, breadth of securities, assets under